 Thanks to our reforms and common-sense budgeting by Governor Walker and Republicans, Wisconsin is back!
 We balanced the budget and reformed state government without layoffs, shutdowns, or tax hikes.

 Today, we have a growing surplus, the largest rainy day fund in state history, and we made the largest real dollar investment in K-12 education.
 Many states like Illinois, find themselves in deep debt because of their pension system.
 Not Wisconsin.
 According to a report from Pew Charitable Trusts, Wisconsin has the best-funded retirement system in the nation.

 With our record investments in education, we’ve delivered more than $8 billion in tax relief since 2011.
-Property taxes are lower in 2018, than they were in 2010.
-In fact, your tax burden is the lowest it’s been in 50 years.

 Strong families create a strong Wisconsin.
 From helping foster kids find their permanent homes faster to making sure the cost of your childcare is affordable, I have worked to gather bipartisan support for bills that help Wisconsin’s children and families.

 In the budget, we invested more than $7 million for mental health services for kids in our schools.
 We also delivered a $7 million increase in children and family aids to counties to help kids who have been neglected and abused.
 As the budget co-chair, I made sure Wisconsin ended the waiting list for long-term supports for disabled children ($39.5 million investment)

 I authored several bills to help foster children and the families who take care of them.

 • One bill allows foster parents to access mental health information so that they can lead trauma informed lives.
 (Act 252)

 • One bill makes sure foster kids have equal access to dental care.
 (Act 259)

 • Another bill removes regulatory burdens for foster families.
 (Act 258)